 Key Takeaways

-• Delray Beach is investing over $400 million in public and private infrastructure projects through 2030, spanning water, roads, beaches, public safety, parks, and housing.
+• Delray Beach is investing over $400 million in public and private infrastructure through 2030.

-• A $160 million water treatment plant broke ground on February 4, 2026, designed to meet stricter EPA standards for filtering PFAS chemicals, with completion expected early 2028.
+• A $190 million water treatment plant broke ground February 2026, with completion expected early 2028.

 Infrastructure investment in Delray Beach is happening at a scale the city has never seen.
 A full infrastructure overhaul is underway across multiple categories: water treatment, beach restoration, road improvements, public safety, parks, and private housing development.
 Combined with projects like Atlantic Crossing in downtown, over $400 million in public and private investment is flowing into the city through 2030.